 Any homeowner can reserve the Bridge House for a private function, party or family gathering.
-The Bridge House Reservation Request should be printed, filled out, and turned in to the Manager’s Office, along with a fully-refundable deposit of $100 (required).
+To reserve the Bridge House, you will need to log in to the Owner Portal, go to Reservations and create a new reservation.
+You will also be required to submit a fully-refundable cleaning deposit of $100 (required) to the office.
 We ask that anyone who uses this facility clean it afterwards and leave it in the condition they found it.
 Upon inspection by the Resident Manager, the deposit will be refunded.
 (If professional cleaning is required, it will be applied to the costs.)

 Throughout the year, the Bridge House Committee hosts social events at the Bridge House including an Ice Cream Social, Wine and Cheese Party, Brats and Brew Party and a Family Game Night.
-If you have additional ideas on social activities/uses for the Bridge House, please contact The Capes office, who can get you in touch with the Bridge House Committee.
-Wireless internet access is available in the Bridge House; the password can be found in the Owners Only section of this website.
+If you have additional ideas on social activities/uses for the Bridge House, please contact The Bridge House Committee: email@example.com.
+Wireless internet access is available in the Bridge House, as well.

 How do I register guests coming to my home at The Capes?